 Our dedication to reducing emissions and following net zero roadmap will drive success in growing passenger loyalty and numbers.
 As we strive to achieve our emission reduction goals, it is vital that all employees and partners demonstrate a high-level commitment.
 By leading through example, management board will actively promote and oversee established initiatives, ensuring every project and investment of Tallinn Airport aligns with our sustainability commitment.
 The changes we bring on not only fulfil our environmental responsibilities but also set a precedent for accountability and proactive management to inspire other companies to follow by our example.
 Tallinn Airport confirms its goal to achieve carbon neutrality by 2025 based on the ACA standard and net zero by 2030 according to the ACI commitment.
 Riivo Tuvike Chairman of the Management Board (CEO) Tallinna Lennujaam AS

-Carbon footprint

-Definitions and methodology

-Before introducing the carbon footprint of TLL, we wish to clarify the principles of the calculations and the methodology used.
-This chapter explains the methods used in carbon footprint calculations:

-Terms: carbon neutrality and net zero emissions
+Carbon footprint Definitions and methodology Before introducing the carbon footprint of TLL, we wish to clarify the principles of the calculations and the methodology used.
+This chapter explains the methods used in carbon footprint calculations: Terms: carbon neutrality and net zero emissions

-Carbon neutrality

-The airport has reduced direct emissions (Scope 1 and 2) as much as technologically feasible and offset emissions that cannot be eliminated.
+Carbon neutrality The airport has reduced direct emissions (Scope 1 and 2) as much as technologically feasible and offset emissions that cannot be eliminated.

-Net zero emissions

-The airport has reduced direct emissions by at least 90% compared to the base year and offset emissions that cannot be eliminated with carbon removal credits.
+Net zero emissions The airport has reduced direct emissions by at least 90% compared to the base year and offset emissions that cannot be eliminated with carbon removal credits.
 Tallinn Airport emissions are further explained on page 13.
 CO2e calculations are conducted according to the Airport Carbon Accreditation (ACA) manual, using the ACERT tool.
 Data is submitted in the annual ACA application through the online system, undergoing independent third-party audit.

-During the period 2018-2024, the CO2e calculations reflect Tallinn Airport and its subsidiary Tallinn Airport GH as a unified whole.
-In the future, the emissions of the two companies may be separated due to a new groundhandling services provider.
+From 2018 to 2024, Tallinn Airport and its subsidiary, Tallinn Airport GH, were reported as a single entity.
+As of today, the emission data for the two companies is calculated separately.
 The base year for the calculations and reduction percentage is the year 2018.

-The airport primarily includes direct emissions in reduction activities, covering Scope 1, Scope 2, and employee business travel emissions.
+The airport primarily includes direct emissions in reduction activities, covering Scope 1, Scope 2 and employee business travel emissions.
 Scope 3, indirect airport emission reduction occurs gradually, with the main focus on raising community awareness and collaborative efforts.

-Electricity consumption calculations use emission factors from either the service provider or the AIB report.
+Electricity consumption calculations use emission factors from either the service provider or the AIB (Association of Issuing Bodies) report.
 Provider-specific emission factors are preferred in all calculations, but if unavailable, ACERT data is used.
 The calculations account for the impacts of the COVID-19 pandemic in 2020-2021, resulting in a decrease of CO2e compared to 2019.
 Pandemic years cannot be compared to pre- and post-pandemic years.

 Carbon neutrality will be achieved based on 2024 data by submitting the application in 2025.
+Starting point and past emissions